tooevangelist/paysuper-docs/content/docs/payments/_index.md

 Non 3D Secure: **`4000 0000 0000 0077`**

-Enter arbitrary expiry date (the format is MM/YY), a Secure code (CVC/CVV, the format is 3 digits) and a cardholder name (the format is firstname lastname).
+Enter arbitrary expiry date (the format is MM/YY), a Secure code (CVC/CVV, the format is 3 digits) and a cardholder name (the format is first name last name).

 {{< sdk >}}Test Payment{{< /sdk >}}